B3x0r/Eye-Exercise/README.md

 # Eye-Exercise
 #### Description:
-This was a week 8 exercise.
-The eyes follow the cursor around the screen.
+This project was a week 8 exercise.
+Using HTML, CSS, and Javascript, the eyes follow the cursor around the screen.

 #### Installation: